mlochbaum/BQN/help/nothing.md

         (-·+-) 5

-### In Block Headers
+### Destructuring

-For Block header pattern matching syntax, Nothing can be used to indicate an unused value.
+For pattern matching in assignment or a block header, Nothing indicates an unused value.

         F ← {𝕊 a‿·‿b: a∾b}